 However, the automatic transmission system uses the planetary gear system.
 It is more similar to the solar system.

 It uses a ring gear that has internal teeth.
-Middle of the ring gear, the sun gear rotates, and two or more planetary gears constantly intermesh with the sun gear.
+In the middle of the ring gear, the sun gear rotates, and two or more planetary gears constantly intermesh with the sun gear.
 Ring gear encloses sun gear and planetary gear.

 Ring gear connects with the engine shaft, and planetary gears connect with the transmission shaft, which carries power to drive the vehicle.
 Sun gear connects with the drum, which connects to half of the clutch pack, and planetary gears connect with the other half.